 Capital adequacy, as well as use of the Bank's capital, is monitored on a monthly basis by the Bank's management.
-The National Bank of Serbia has set the minimal capital adequacy ratio at 12%.
+The National Bank of Serbia has set the minimal capital adequacy ratio at 12%, with restriction to dispose the realized profit if it is under 14.5%.